What is the purpose?

 Never written a resume?

-Start by checking out LexLink - there is a resume builder in the system.
+Start by checking out LexLink - there is a resume template in the system.
 You can choose from a variety of templates to get started.
 Review your initial resume draft with a Career Fellow in the Career Development office.
 Make an appointment on W&L LexLink to see a Career Counselor to complete and fine tune your resume.